2018 NAHB International Builder’s Show

 It’s another Builder’s/Kitchen & Bath show in the rearview mirror.
 The aisles were crowded and the vibe was positive.
 Josh and I hit the floor hard… We walked a lot miles, visited a bunch of booths, shook a lot of hands, and drank just one beer each;) But as usual, this show was all about amazing tools and innovative products.
 Here are some of our favorites.

 LP just introduced a new cedar textured SmartSide Panel.
 It has no grooves and is intended for use on board & batten projects.
-Are you underwhelmed?
-What if I were to tell you that it’s available in 4×16-ft. panel?
-That’s a whole lot of panel!
-The advantages are obvious: less conspicuous horizontal seams on the wall.
+The stand-out feature is the size, 16-ft. x 16-in.
+The advantages of longer panels are obvious: less conspicuous horizontal seams on the wall.
 Of course you may need an extra set of hands to handle these beasts on a super windy day.
 Ask your lumberyard about the LP 38 Series Vertical Siding or find out more here.

 Tubing cutter twofer